lfighter/SimplePlottingInterface/README.md

 # SimplePlottingInterface
-A python package providing a GUI to display plots of the provided data
+A python package providing a GUI to display plots of the provided data.
+The GUI is implemented ulsing the [gradio](https://gradio.app/) package.